 Welcome Downton Abbey fans.
 Christmas is just a week away.
 Are you ready yet?
 Have you taken the ladies out for a relaxing tea to unwind?
 I do love the spa experence, but afternoon tea is so relaxing.
 Perhaps someone should combine the two.

-Each Tuesday I dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
+I regularly dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
 You may find my Online Guide to Afternoon Tea helpful in understanding traditions and recipes to serve at your own tea party.

 Today’s treat is Sugar Plums.
 Do they really dance in children’s heads?
 They are really easy to make, and quite healthy for you.
 Bonus.